DUDHAMRUT/DudhAmrut-Smart-Milk-Traceability-and-Quality-Monitoring-Platform/README.md

 ---

-# 🥛 Dudhamrut
+# 🥛 DudhAmrut

-**Dudhamrut** is an AI-powered initiative focused on analyzing milk quality to help determine whether milk is pure, adulterated, or unsafe for consumption.
+Dudhamrut is an AI-based project designed to analyze milk quality and help identify whether milk is pure, adulterated, or unsafe for consumption.
-The project aims to promote food safety awareness and bring intelligent decision-making into everyday dairy quality assessment.
+The goal of this project is to promote food safety awareness and support better quality understanding using intelligent systems.

 ---

 ## 🌟 Overview

-Dudhamrut applies artificial intelligence to a real-world problem in the dairy domain.
+Dudhamrut applies artificial intelligence to a real-world dairy problem.
-It simplifies the process of understanding milk quality and highlights how technology can support safer food practices in daily life.
+It focuses on making milk quality understanding simpler, faster, and more accessible.

 ---

 ## 🎯 Purpose

-* 🥛 Promote awareness about milk quality and food safety
+* Promote awareness about milk quality and food safety
-* 🧠 Demonstrate real-world application of Artificial Intelligence
+* Show real-world application of Artificial Intelligence
-* 🔍 Support better understanding of dairy quality assessment
+* Support better understanding of dairy quality issues
-* 🌱 Contribute to practical problem-solving using technology
+* Encourage practical use of technology in daily life problems

 ---

 ## 📌 Note

-This repository contains a **high-level overview of the project only**.
+This repository contains only a high-level overview of the project.
-Detailed implementation, models, and technical documentation are intentionally kept private.
+Technical implementation details are kept private.

 ---